 R v M and others: Successfully prosecuted 5-week ‘long-firm’ fraud which involved the setting up of a series of false companies through which £600,000 of computers were fraudulently obtained.
 Some of the criminal property was sold on Ebay.

-R v R: A 5-week money laundering and possession of criminal property trial in which it the defendant used cloned credit and credit card details obtained from petrol station employees to obtain hundreds of thousands of pounds worth of designer goods.
+R v R: A 5-week money laundering and possession of criminal property trial in which the defendant used cloned credit and credit card details obtained from petrol station employees to obtain hundreds of thousands of pounds worth of designer goods.
 Police discovered an Aladdin’s cave of goods in his house.
 He also fraudulently applied for a mortgage.